john-science/python_for_scientists/classes/00_setup_and_intro/lecture_00.md

 As a starting point, there will be example problem sets at the end of each lecture.
 But don't stop there!

-At the beginning of the class, maybe all you can do is replace your calculator with the Python interpreter.
+At the beginning of the class, maybe all you can do is replace your calculator with Python.
 As the class continues, you should be able to replace Excel with Python.
-But the trick is to start using what you learn every week and practice.
+But the trick is to start using what you learn every week at work/school.
+Practice.
 It's a lot harder to forget something once you've used a dozen times.

 [Back to Syllabus](../../README.md)